Type 2 Diabetes: 5 Simple Prevention Tips for Families

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

+The takeaway?
 Taking some simple steps now can help you avoid type 2 diabetes.
 In fact, making healthy lifestyle changes now can head off nearly three-quarters of all cases.

 Here are five ways to reduce your family’s risk of type 2 diabetes: